-The coffee shop and wine bar hosts the Big City Folk Song Club, which showcases talent and their new sets and songs (each musician playing is their own songwriter as well).
+The coffee shop and wine bar, located at 1705 First Avenue between East 88th and 89th Streets, hosts the Big City Folk Song Club, which showcases talent and their new sets and songs (each musician playing is their own songwriter as well).
 Music goes from 7:00 pm to 10:00 pm.

 If you’re a Phil Hughes fan you may be scratching your heads, ‘Phil Hughes has live music on Sunday’, well not anymore.
 As of December 2nd, Phil Hughes now features live music every Thursday with performer John Malone at 8:00 pm.